spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

     create and save the database on your computer (Spine Toolbox will suggest a good folder).

+-   Connecting tools with (yellow) arrows in the Toolbox does not mean that the tools will use these items.
--   The arrows in the Toolbox view are only the available items (databases).
+    The arrows in the Toolbox view make items (databases) available.
     To let SpineOpt know we want to use these items, we need to go to the properties panel of Run SpineOpt and drag the available items to the tool arguments.
 The order of the items is first the input, then the output.